 - Supervise the Mellon DH Project Manager & oversee student worker program

 - Provide customized digital research and teaching tools workshops for colleges and universities

 - Craft tailored strategic planning sessions for college and university DH and digital scholarship centers

 - Draft reports and recommendations for college and university DH and digital scholarship centers

 Digital Scholarship Coordinator, December 2015 – November 2016

-- Provide more than 50 DH and digital scholarship project consultations each year
+- Provided more than 50 DH and digital scholarship project consultations each year

-- Mobilize, supervise, and mentor six Digital Scholarship Student Fellows
+- Mobilized, supervise, and mentor six Digital Scholarship Student Fellows

 - Designed, budgeted, and managed the creation of the “Digital Tool Shed,” a technology-rich research, teaching, and learning space